spiral/docs/docs/en/views/basics.md

 # Views — Basics

-The Spiral Framework provides a `spiral/views` component that serves as an abstraction layer for handling views.
+Spiral provides a `spiral/views` component that serves as an abstraction layer for handling views.
 It provides a set of interfaces for registering template engines and using them to render templates.

 ## Views